gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/frequently-asked-questions-gij-cloud.md

 ## Repositories

-Solutions to common issues encountered while connecting and configuring git repositories.

-### We use GitBlit without SSH keys and use only HTTPS instead.
-Does Git Integration Plugin for Jira support this?
+### Does Git Integration for Jira support GitBlit with HTTPS (without SSH)?

 Yes.
-The Git Integration for Jira Cloud app definitely supports GitBlit via HTTPS authentication.
-Use the **[Plain git integration](/git-integration-for-jira-cloud/using-the-single-git-integration-wizard-gij-cloud/)** wizard to connect to your repositories.
-Towards the end of the process, a username and password will be required for connection authentication.
+The app supports GitBlit via HTTPS authentication.
+Use the [Plain git integration](/git-integration-for-jira-cloud/using-the-single-git-integration-wizard-gij-cloud/) wizard to connect.
+Enter your username and password when prompted.

 &nbsp;
 * * *